lenhatquyen9803-glitch/transformer-ppo-portfolio-optimization-thesis/README.md

 # Transformer-Based DRL for Dynamic Portfolio Allocation

-This repository contains the implementation notebooks and supplementary materials for my undergraduate thesis on transformer-based deep reinforcement learning for dynamic portfolio allocation.
+This repository contains the implementation notebooks for my undergraduate thesis on transformer-based deep reinforcement learning for dynamic portfolio allocation.

 ## Thesis Focus